 It’s not a great start to a literary career.
 The manuscript of your first novel is lost in the post.
 Your second, The Mystery of Cloomber, isn’t much of a success, either; it languishes in obscurity and isn’t published in Pall Mall magazine until 1888.
 By then, however, people were taking an interest in your work because it really was third time lucky.
 Your third manuscript, published in 1886, cemented your literary reputation forever by introducing to us for the first time, in A Study in Scarlet, Dr John Watson and his friend Sherlock Holmes.

-Arthur Conan Doyle wrote his first novel, The Narrative of John Smith, in 1883.
-Off he sent it to a publisher.
+While he was a struggling young doctor in Portsmouth, in 1883, Arthur Conan Doyle wrote his first novel, The Narrative of John Smith.
+Off he despatched it to a publisher.
 The manuscript was never seen again.
 As Conan Doyle remembered years later: “The publishers never received it.
 The Post Office sent countless blue forms to say that they knew nothing about it, and from that day to this, no word has ever been heard of it.”
 (Taken from his article “My First Book” in The Idler magazine, 1893.)

 Conan Doyle began to rewrite the lost Narrative, but abandoned it in mid-conversation.
 He was on to higher things.
 That might have been the end of it.
 Probably Conan Doyle hoped that was the end of it.
 In that same article in The Idler, he goes on to say: “My shock at its disappearance would be as nothing to my horror if it were suddenly to appear again—in print.”